-Ueno Zoological Gardens is the oldest zoo in Japan.
-Founded in 1882, it has grown over the years, expanded its area to 14.3 ha (35.2 acres) and been the flagship of the Japanese zoo world.
+Ueno Zoological Gardens is the first modern zoo in Japan.
+Founded in 1882, it has grown over the years, expanded its area to 14.4 ha (35.6 acres) and been the flagship of the Japanese zoo world.

 In its long history, Ueno Zoo has received numerous animals from abroad.